eee-c/express-spdy/README.md

 INSTALLATION
 ------------

 Install the latest snapshot of openssl with NPN and shared objects.
-Currently (6/21/2011), this requires obtaining a SNAP tarball from the openssl FTP server or checking out the latest trunk from the openssl CVS server.
+Currently, this requires obtaining a SNAP tarball from the openssl FTP server or checking out the latest trunk from the openssl CVS server.

-Install node.js 0.5.0-pre or later.
-Currently (6/21/2011), this requires installing node from the master repository (0.4.8 will _not_ work).
+Install node.js 0.6.0 or later.

-*NOTE: this will NEVER work on node 0.5.4!!! (will support 0.5.5 when available)*

 With the npn-enabled node, `npm install express-spdy`.